alialbaali/Noto/README.md

 ## Features

-* Organize your notes into libraries with different colors and icons
+* Organize your notes into libraries with different colors
 * Create and manage your notes easily
 * Dark Mode
 * Ad-Free